Skip to main content

 • Large files are never sent through the Speckle Server REST endpoints.

-• The upload URL points to your server’s configured S3 or S3 compatible storage.
+• The upload URL points to your server’s configured blob storage (S3, S3 compatible, or Azure).

-• The ETag returned from S3 is required for step 4 (file import).
+• The ETag returned from Blob storage is required for step 4 (file ingestion).

-• Import results appear as a new Model Version.
+• Successful ingestion results in a new Model Version.

 Step 1: Generate an upload URL